DC Fan Motor Systems

 • Open-circuit Hall sensor.

-• Faulty DC supply or damaged SMPS section on the Drive PCB.
+• Faulty DC supply or a damaged SMPS section on the Drive PCB.

 7. Field Benefits of DC Fan Motor Systems